DataScIIEnce-ENSIIE/datasciience-ensiie.github.io/docs/sessions.md

 # Sessions

-Here are the list of the sessions[^1] (practical and theory) which have taken place, over the past few years :
+Here's the list of the sessions[^1] (practical and theory) which have taken place, over the past few years :

 -